How to Use Outlook

 More about Microsoft.

 Join Warren Stokes, Director of Sales and Marketing, for Avidian Technologies’ free educational Prophet Outlook CRM Training Webinar series.
-Whether you are a current Prophet user or are looking to learn more about it, come to get your questions answered.
+Whether you are a current Avid user or are looking to learn more about it, come to get your questions answered.

 On every third Thursday of every month, learn about how to master and optimize: